nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a ConcertContact: `addcc`

-Adds an association to the contact in the Concert Address book with another Concert.
+Adds an association to the contact in the Concert Phone book with another Concert.

-Format: `addcc INDEX c/CONCERT_INDEX`
+Format: `addcc pi/INDEX ci/CONCERT_INDEX`

 - Adds an association between the person at the specified `INDEX` to the concert at the specified `CONCERT_INDEX`
 - The index refers to the index number shown in the displayed person / concert list.
 The index **must be a positive integer** 1, 2, 3, …​

 ### Deleting a person : `deletep`

-Deletes the specified person from the Concert address book.
+Deletes the specified person from the Concert Phone book.

 Format: `deletep INDEX`